Adrian-Chambers/Web-Dev-Bootcamp-Andrei-Neagoie/README.md

 ## 10 - Gradient Background Generator
 A website used to generate css code for a gradient background.
 Uses two "color" inputs from the user to create a gradient.

+# 11
+Some exercises to practice advanced javascript

+# 12
+A simple portfolio website